najamelan/futures_ringbuf/README.md

 Please file PR's against the `dev` branch, don't forget to update the changelog and the documentation.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ### Testing

 `cargo test`